yhchen07/yhchen07.github.io/_pages/projects.md

   <img src="https://yhchen07.github.io//images/Social_Depress.jpg?raw=true" alt="Photo" style="width: 450px;"/>
 </p>

-**Project 2: Project 2: Systematic review of brain structure and function underlying depression and socioeconomic status**
+**Project 2: Systematic review of brain structure and function underlying depression and socioeconomic status**

 Why is depression far more common at lower levels of SES?
 And, is the surplus of depression at lower SES just more of the same type as depression found at higher levels, or is it distinctive?
 In this project, we addressed these questions by examining the neural correlates between SES and depression, based on evidence from structural and functional MRI studies.